vasnesterov/vasnesterov.github.io/order.md

 * `x ≤ y`
 * `¬(x ≤ y)`

 for some terms `x` and `y`.
-In preorders, partial orders, and linear orders terms can only be variables.
+In preorders, partial orders, and linear orders, terms can only be variables.
 In lattices, they can also contain `⊔` and `⊓` operations.
-And in Boolean algebras there are also completion and implication operations.
+And in Boolean algebras, there are also complement and implication operations.

 ### Preorder
 #### Algorithm description